 IoT related standardisation suffers from a fragmentation similar to that of the field in general, with tens of competing standardisation organisations, such as ISO, ITU, ETSI and IEC, and well over a hundred different standards.
-During the SOFIE project, we have seen an uptake of blockchain related standardization activities.
-The recent, increased focus towards ledger interoperability in standardization proves the relevance of the interledger research and realization that has taken place in the SOFIE project.
+During the SOFIE project, we have seen an uptake of blockchain related standardisation activities.
+The recent, increased focus towards ledger interoperability in standardisation proves the relevance of the interledger research and realization that has taken place in the SOFIE project.

-As different standardization bodies work with a different pace and slightly different scope, it was not clear in the beginning of the SOFIE project which standardization bodies would be best to work with.
-Being a strong industrial partner and world leading company in telecommunications, Ericsson is active in most technology standardization bodies and has been driving the standardization related work in SOFIE.
+As different standardisation bodies work with a different pace and slightly different scope, it was not clear in the beginning of the SOFIE project which standardisation bodies would be best to work with.
+Being a strong industrial partner and world leading company in telecommunications, Ericsson is active in most technology standardisation bodies and has been driving the standardisation related work in SOFIE.
 During the project we have found a good way to collaborate with and contribute to the ETSI Industry Special Group for Private Distributed Ledgers (ISG PDL).
 Ericsson is a founding member and active participant in this group.
-To date, SOFIE members have made made significant contributions to the "ETSI PDL-004 Smart
+To date, SOFIE members have made significant contributions to the "ETSI PDL-004 Smart Contracts" draft, "ETSI PDL-005 Proof of Concepts Framework" draft and the "ETSI PDL-006 Interoperability" draft.